crathod584/meeting-availablity-angular/README.md

 And The purpose of this project is to showing the #Meeting Availablity of Any user.

 ## Prerequisite
- Before run you have to create user by using http://localhost:3000/createUser url then you can get data on behalf of user.
+ Before run you have to create user by using http://localhost:3000/createUser url (Postman) then you can get data on behalf of user.

 ## Clone Repo